CloudAssessments/s3photoapp/README.md

 ## Development Installation
 1. Clone the repository into your local machine
-1. Go into the new folder `s3-photos` folder and run `make install`
+1. Go into the new folder `s3-photos` folder and run `make install` to install all the packages for each app.

 ## Development Deployment